 If my company pays for my accommodations, will there be tax consequences for me?

 Yes, this benefit comes under the umbrella of benefits-in-kind which refers to benefits received by employees, from the employer, in non-cash form.
 However many of these benefits are taxed at a reduced rate.

-Does Singapore tax on worldwide income for its residents?
+Does Singapore tax its residents on worldwide income?